Hughes-Genome-Group/deepC/tutorials/tutorial_train_a_model.md

 shuffle=True
-store_dtype='bool'  # how to store the sequence whg_fasta='./hg19.fa'  # link to whole genome fasta file for retrieving the sequences has to be indexed
+store_dtype='bool'  # how to store the sequence whg_fasta='./hg19.fa'  # link to whole genome fasta file for retrieving the sequences has to be indexed use_softmasked=False  # specify if to use soft masked bases from the fasta file (lowercase).
+Default=False

 # if multiple GPUs present select a single one to run training on
 # and not block the remaining